-The myth of HELLERAU was established through the vision of the craftsman and entrepreneur Karl Schmidt, who founded the Deutsche Werkstätten Hellerau furniture workshops and in 1909 created the Hellerau housing development as the first German Garden City.
+The myth of HELLERAU is fed by the vision of the craftsman and entrepreneur Karl Schmidt, who founded the Deutsche Werkstätten Hellerau and also created the first German garden city with the Hellerau housing estate in 1909.

-HELLERAU Festival Theatre was built in 1911 to a design by the architect Heinrich Tessenow.
-Tessenow’s plan was to bring to life the visions of the stage designer Adolphe Appia and the music educator Émile Jaques-Dalcroze in a layout that was to point the way for modernism with its clear lines and functional structure.
-This building was a visionary alternative to all traditional theatre buildings: The hall designed by Appia with a retractable orchestra pit, freely combinable stage elements and rows of audience seating, Appia’s hall did not have any permanent fittings – neither a stage nor a curtain – making it a “cathedral of the future” (Appia) in which the audience and performers were supposed to merge into spiritual and sensory unity.
-The real curiosity, however, was the lighting concept developed by the Georgian painter and stage designer Alexander von Salzmann.
-The ceiling and walls were lined with white waxed sheets of cloth, behind which thousands of bulbs produced a diffuse, indefinite light that rid the room of every last grain of naturalism, bathing it in transparency and transcendence.
+In 1911 the festival theatre HELLERAU was built according to a design by the architect Heinrich Tessenow.
+Tessenow thus translated the visions of the stage designer Adolphe Appia and the music teacher Émile Jaques-Dalcroze into a spatial structure whose clarity and functional structure set the trend for modernism.
+This building was a visionary counter-design to all traditional theatre buildings: The hall designed by Appia with a retractable orchestra pit, freely installable stage elements and rows of audience seats contained no fixed fixtures, neither stage nor curtain, and was thus a “cathedral of the future” (Appia) in which audience and performers were to merge into a spiritual and sensual unity.
+A particular fascination, however, was the lighting concept developed by the Georgian painter and stage designer Alexander von Salzmann.
+The ceiling and walls were lined with white waxed cloth, behind which thousands of light bulbs created a diffuse, immaterial light, immersing the space, which had been freed from any naturalism, in transparency and transcendence.

-Development from a school to a centre for European modernism
+Development from educational institution to centre of European modernism

-Wolf Dohrn, a close friend of Karl Schmidt, met Émile Jaques-Dalcroze and brought him to Hellerau.
-The newly founded educational institution quickly became a success, with Dalcroze starting lessons as early on as October 1910.
-His first pupils were brought with him to Dresden from Switzerland, but by the second year there was already a mixture of learners from all over the world.
-Among them was the young Mary Wigman, who was later to pick up his teachings and continue them in her own way.
-At the first public school fête in the summer of 1912, known as the “Festival”, the students performed scenes from Gluck’s “Orpheus and Eurydice”, as well as improvisation and group exercises, in front of 500 journalists and more than 4000 spectators.
+Wolf Dohrn, a close friend of Karl Schmidt, had met Émile Jaques-Dalcroze and brought him to Hellerau.
+The newly founded educational institution quickly became a great success: Dalcroze began teaching as early as October 1910.
+At first it was mainly Swiss pupils whom he had brought to Dresden.
+But in the second year, students from all over the world came together.
+Among them was the young Mary Wigman, who later continued his teachings in her own style.
+At the first public school festival in the summer of 1912, called the “Festspiele”, the students performed scenes from Gluck’s “Orpheus and Eurydice”, as well as improvisations and group exercises, in front of 500 journalists and more than 4000 spectators.

-At the second festival a year later, an audience of 5,000 in the Festival Theatre then watched a full performance of “Orpheus and Eurydice”.
-The viewers included G.B.
-Shaw, Oskar Kokoschka, Stefan Zweig, Max Reinhardt, Franz Werfel, Rainer Maria Rilke, Paul Claudel, Gerhart Hauptmann and many other European intellectuals.
+At the second Festival one year later, 5000 spectators experienced the complete performance of “Orpheus and Eurydice” in the Festspielhaus – among them G.B.
+Shaw, Oskar Kokoschka, Stefan Zweig, Max Reinhardt; also Franz Werfel, Rainer Maria Rilke, Paul Claudel, Gerhart Hauptmann and many other European intellectuals.

-The radically new staging approach at the Festival Theatre was diametrically opposed to the traditions on the stage of the Semper Opera House, in the centre of Dresden.
-Alongside disapproval, it also met with great enthusiasm and sparked interest throughout Europe.
-HELLERAU, then a suburb of Dresden, became a centre for European modernism.
+The radically different staging approach in the Festspielhaus, diametrically opposed to the stage practices of the Semperoper in the centre of Dresden, caused – apart from rejection – great enthusiasm and Europe-wide attention.
+HELLERAU, then still a suburb of Dresden, thus became a centre of European modernism.

-Two world wars and the repurposing of the art venue
+Two World Wars and the Alienation of the Art Venue

-This golden age came to an end after just three years.
-When Wolf Dohrn died suddenly in February 1914, HELLERAU sorely missed its tireless driving force, funder and visionary.
-In the summer of 1914, Émile Jaques-Dalcroze and Adolphe Appia did not return to Hellerau in the summer of 1914 after a stay in Switzerland.
-After the outbreak of the First World War, the international students left the school.
-Financial aspects also played a role, however.
-Alexander von Salzmann’s ingenious lighting system cost a fortune to power, and in 1915 the school went bankrupt.
+This golden age ended after only three years.
+With the sudden death of Wolf Dohrn in February 1914, HELLERAU lacked its tireless driving force, financial backer and visionary. Émile Jaques-Dalcroze and Adolphe Appia did not return to Hellerau in the summer of 1914 after a stay in Switzerland.
+After the outbreak of the First World War, the international students left the educational institution.
+But financial aspects also played a role.
+For example, Alexander von Salzmann’s ingenious lighting system caused enormous energy costs.
+In 1915, the educational institution went bankrupt.

-Nonetheless, teaching continued in HELLERAU, as did experiments with new types of school.
-The influential Scottish educator Alexander Sutherland Neill, for example, founded a forerunner of his famous “Summerhill” school here.
-Dalcroze’s teachings were spread by branches of his school and their pupils not only in Dresden and Europe but all over the world.
+And yet teaching continued at HELLERAU and experiments were made with new types of schools.
+The influential English educator Alexander Sutherland Neill, for example, founded a forerunner of his famous “Summerhill” school here.
+Dalcroze’s teachings were spread by branches of his school and their pupils not only in Dresden and Europe, but throughout the world.

-In 1938 the Festspielhaus was rebuilt as a police college; by that point the Rhythmics lessons had come to a standstill years before.
-The guesthouses around the Festival Theatre were demolished and replaced by military barracks.
+In 1938, the Festspielhaus was converted into a police school – rhythmic teaching had already come to a standstill years before.
+The boarding houses that surrounded the Festspielhaus were demolished and replaced by military barracks.
 Later, the Waffen-SS used the buildings and grounds.

-After 1945, the Soviet army used the Festival Theatre as a military hospital and later as a barracks and sports hall for paratroopers.
-Although the building was inscribed on the GDR Central Heritage List, the Festival Theatre did not attract the attention of the authorities or the public.
-Hellerau was almost forgotten.
+After 1945, the Festspielhaus served the Soviet army as a military hospital and later as barracks and gymnasium for paratroopers.
+Although the building was entered in the Central Monument List of the GDR in 1979, the Festspielhaus remained hidden from the state authorities and the public.
+Hellerau almost fell into oblivion.

-Revival and development into the European Centre for the Arts
+Revival of the house & development into the European Centre for the Arts

-First, with funding from the Free State of Saxony, the interior of Hellerau Festival Theatre was restored according to the plans of the Munich architect Josef Meier-Scupin, in line with Tessenow’s ideas.
-After two years of building work it was opened again on 7 September 2006 after two years of construction.
-From 2003 to 2018, the DEREVO dance theatre had a permanent place at HELLERAU, joined from 2004 by the Forsythe Company, today the Dresden Frankfurt Dance Company, took up permanent residence here.
+With funds from the Free State of Saxony, the interiors of the Festspielhaus were first restored according to plans by Munich architect Josef Meier-Scupin in line with Tessenow’s ideas and reopened on 7 September 2006 after two years of construction.
+From 2003 to 2018, the DEREVO dance theatre was a permanent resident of HELLERAU.
+From 2004, the Forsythe Company, now the Dresden Frankfurt Dance Company, took up permanent residence here.